 After spending two years building strictly commissioned work, I applied to the Fine Woodworking Program founded by James Krenov in Fort Bragg, California.
 There I learned to balance handwork and fine detailing with the production methods I learned in Maine.

 Wonderful!
 I cannot recommend such an endeavor highly enough.
-(Although I am not entirely unbiased in this regard.)
+(I am not entirely unbiased in this regard.)
 So what happens next?
 Generally, after the basic premise and budget of a piece are sorted out via phone or email, I will meet with clients here at the shop to discuss wood selection and sketch out a few ideas.
 If all seems well I will put together either a drawing or a full-scale mockup, along with a formal proposal for client approval.
 Upon approval I will ask for a 25% deposit to purchase materials, with the balance being due upon delivery.
-Please note that lead times for a piece are generally around six months to a year, so please plan accordingly.
+Please note that lead times for a piece are generally around twelve to eighteen months, so please plan accordingly.

-The short answer is yes, I could...but I would rather not.
+The short answer is yes, I could...but let's not.
 The reason for this is that most of the cost of a piece is in the labor, not the materials.
 In other words, for the most part the difference between using an inexpensive wood and something more "exotic" will have a relatively small impact on the final price of a piece.
-Therefore, what I tell clients is to pick the wood that they want.
+So, what I tell clients is to pick the wood that they want.
 Find something that speaks to them.
-Maybe it's the elegance of walnut, or the classic look of cherry, or just the comfortable warmth of white oak; the wood you pick is as much a personal choice as the clothes you wear.
+Maybe it's the elegance of walnut, or the classic look of cherry, or just the comfortable warmth of white oak; the wood you pick is as much a personal choice as the music you listen to, or the clothes you wear.

 Every project is different; therefore I don’t have a list of prices or “standard” pieces.
 Generally, prices start around $3,000 for smaller pieces such as boxes or side tables, and can run up to $30,000 for large-scale, complex work such as a dining table or a run of chairs.
 These are, of course, fairly broad estimates - I am happy to work with you to find a piece that will fit your budget.